jairellthepromptmaker/YT-Chat-GPT-Summarizer/README.md

 Respond with the youtube link

-For playlists respond with the playlist link,title and description
+For playlists respond with the playlist link and title